Probate Q&A Series

 Detailed Answer

 When a borrower dies, the U.S. Small Business Administration (SBA) does not automatically cancel a disaster loan.
-The estate’s personal representative—in North Carolina commonly called an administrator—may step into the borrower’s shoes and assume responsibility for the loan.
-To do so, follow these key steps under both SBA rules and North Carolina probate law.
+The estate’s personal representative—in North Carolina commonly called an administrator—may handle the estate’s obligations relating to the loan.
+To do so, follow these key steps under both SBA procedures and North Carolina probate law.

 1. Obtain Appointment as Administrator

-First, file a petition in the Clerk of Superior Court’s office to open probate and to be appointed as the estate’s administrator.
-Under North Carolina law (see N.C.G.S. § 28A-6-1 and 28A-7-1), you must submit:
+First, file an application in the Clerk of Superior Court’s office to open probate and to be appointed as the estate’s administrator.
+Under North Carolina law (see N.C.G.S. § 28A-4-1 and 28A-6-1), you must submit:

 • Original death certificate